 One such integration story is our partnership with Dell EMC.
 The company came to Thru with a very niche project demanding vast improvements to existing workflow and file sharing with the customer support organization.
 The challenge was to modernize the large file sharing experience transparently for 115,000 users (e.g. eliminate file size limits, add 100% uptime, increase security and scalability) in Dell EMC’s existing proprietary technology.

 Meeting the expectations and SLAs of one of the largest tech companies in the world requires focusing on those challenges to get it right.
 Thru, with its incredible team of professional service developers, implemented on-specification and on time with no user interruption.
 Dell EMC saved three years of in-house development and millions in expenses while reducing the risk of personnel changes jeopardizing the long-term success of the project.
 Additional uses cases are now being addressed as the Thru platform bridges file transfer, APIs and collaboration for an ongoing positive ROI.

 Having a distinct flare for solving niche file sharing needs of large enterprises, like Dell EMC, sets Thru apart in the content collaboration market.
 Thru’s capabilities to modernize content infrastructure is especially valuable in situations where companies need to transfer extremely large files, over long distances or to remote end points, and/or low or compromised bandwidth networks.

-Hurry and download your complimentary copy of the 2018 Gartner Magic Quadrant for Content Collaboration Platforms.
+For more information about Thru in the 2018 Gartner Magic Quadrant for Content Collaboration Platforms.

 * Gartner, Magic Quadrant for Content Collaboration Platforms, (Monica Basso, Michael Woodbridge, and Karen A. Hobert) July, 2018.